-Problem-Solving Hint boxes that feature helpful problem-solving tips and strategies. - ▶ Helpful Learning Objectives We begin each section with clearly stated, numbered objectives, and the included material is directly keyed to these objectives so that students and instructors know exactly what is covered in each section.

-- ▶ Popular Cautions and Notes One of the most popular features of previous editions, we include information marked 1 CAUTION and Note to warn students about common errors and emphasize important ideas throughout the exposition.
-The updated text design makes them easy to spot. - ► Comprehensive Examples The new edition features a multitude of step-by-step, worked-out examples that include pedagogical color, helpful side comments, and special pointers.
+Problem-Solving Hint boxes that feature helpful problem-solving tips and strategies. - ▶ Helpful Learning Objectives We begin each section with clearly stated, numbered objectives, and the included material is directly keyed to these objectives so that students and instructors know exactly what is covered in each section. - ► Popular Cautions and Notes One of the most popular features of previous editions, we include information marked 1 CAUTION and Note to warn students about common errors and emphasize important ideas throughout the exposition.
+The updated text design makes them easy to spot. - ➤ Comprehensive Examples The new edition features a multitude of step-by-step, worked-out examples that include pedagogical color, helpful side comments, and special pointers.
 We give special attention to checking example solutions-more checks, designated using a special CHECK tag and ✓, are included than in past editions. - ▶ More Pointers Because they were so well received by both students and instructors in the previous edition, we incorporate more pointers in examples and discussions throughout this edition of the text.
 They provide students with important on-the-spot reminders and warnings about common pitfalls. - ▶ Ample Margin Problems Margin problems, with answers immediately available at the bottom of the page, are found in every section of the text.
 This key feature allows students to immediately practice the material covered in the examples in preparation for the exercise sets.
-Many include guided solutions. - ▶ Updated Figures, Photos, and Hand-Drawn Graphs Today's students are more visually oriented than ever.
+Many include guided solutions. - ▶ Guided Solutions Selected exercises in the margins and in the exercise sets, marked with a sicon, show the first few solution steps.
+Many of these exercises can be found in the MyMathLab homework, providing guidance to students as they start learning a new concept or procedure. - ▶ Updated Figures, Photos, and Hand-Drawn Graphs Today's students are more visually oriented than ever.
 As a result, we include appealing mathematical figures, diagrams, tables, and graphs, including a "hand-drawn" style of graphs, whenever possible.
-We have incorporated depictions of well-known mathematicians as well as photos to accompany applications in examples and exercises. - ▶ Relevant Real-Life Applications We include many new or updated applications from fields such as business, pop culture, sports, technology, and the health sciences that show the relevance of algebra to daily life. - ▶ Extensive and Varied Exercise Sets The text contains a wealth of exercises to provide students with opportunities to practice, apply, connect, review, and extend the skills they are learning.
+We have incorporated depictions of well-known mathematicians as well as photos to accompany applications in examples and exercises. - ▶ Relevant Real-Life Applications We include many new or updated applications from fields such as business, pop culture, sports, technology, and the health sciences that show the relevance of algebra to daily life.

+- ▶ Extensive and Varied Exercise Sets The text contains a wealth of exercises to provide students with opportunities to practice, apply, connect, review, and extend the skills they are learning.
 Numerous illustrations, tables, graphs, and photos help students visualize the problems they are solving.
-Problem types include skill building and writing exercises, as well as applications, matching, true/false, multiple-choice, and fill-in-the-blank problems. - In the Annotated Instructor's Edition of the text, the writing exercises are marked with an icon \nearrow so that instructors may assign these problems at their discretion.
-Students can watch an instructor work through the complete solution for all exercises marked with a Play Button icon \bigcirc in MyMathLab. - ▶ Special Summary Exercises We include a set of these popular in-chapter exercises in every chapter beginning in Chapter 1.
+Problem types include skill building and writing exercises, as well as applications, matching, true/false, multiple-choice, and fill-in-the-blank problems. - In the Annotated Instructor's Edition of the text, the writing exercises are marked with an icon so that instructors may assign these problems at their discretion.
+Students can watch an instructor work through the complete solution for all exercises marked with a Play Button icon in MyMathLab. - ▶ Special Summary Exercises We include a set of these popular in-chapter exercises in many chapters.
 They provide students with the all-important mixed review problems they need to master topics and often include summaries of solution methods and/or additional examples. - ▶ Step-by-Step Solutions to Selected Exercises Exercise numbers enclosed in a blue square, such as 11., indicate that a worked-out solution for the problem is available in MyMathLab.
 These solutions are given for selected exercises that most commonly cause students difficulty.